 Now, some people may suggest that you eat a clove a day to boost that immunity.
 By all means, please give it a try if that’s your thing.
 I love fermented garlic, but a spoonful of pure garlic, fermented or not, does not help the medicine go down.

-We can break it down into a little more detail.
-First, peel your garlic and place in a clean glass jar.
-I once threw the garlic into a vat honey.
+Add your garlic to a clean glass jar, like a wide-mouth mason jar.
+The jar should be sterilized.
+I once threw the garlic into a vat of honey.
 Bad idea, garlic floats.
-So you are best off add the garlic first.
+It just sits on the surface of the honey.
+So you are best off adding the garlic first.

 You can use a regular jar and lid, but you must remember to burp the jar every few days to release the gases created by the fermentation process.